You are here: Home Tune Your Guitar

 First check the note name.
 Since you're trying to tune your low E string, the name should be "E".
 If it's not, you need to tune up or down to get close enough to the right pitch that the tuner indicates "E".

-Be careful!
-If you tune way too low (the next lower E) the string will begin striking the fretboard and you'll know that you need to tune UP to the correct E. If you tune way too high you will put significant pressure on the structure of your guitar, and may actually damage it.
-So, use a reference tone to get close.
+If you are uncertain of which direction to tune, try using a reference tone to get close.
 Most tuners will play the tone "Concert A" which is higher than the E you're tuning to.
 The concert A note is the same as the pitch created when you press your finger on the fifth fret of the low E string.
 Tune up or down until the A-note you hear from the tuner is similar to the A-note on your guitar.

 Why Would You Want To Adjust An Electronic Tuner?